 |

-CROWNED DECK and RAIL and TRI PLANE to PANEL VEE BOTTOM Crowned rail
+CROWNED DECK and RAIL with TRI PLANE to PANEL VEE BOTTOM Crowned rail

-profile for control.
-Tri plane entry and wide point to panel vee widepoint to
+profile maintain control and stability.
+Tri plane entry and wide point to panel

-tail for absolute minimum drag offering acceleration, projection, speed, and
+vee widepoint to tail for absolute minimum drag provides acceleration,

 |